 Small storage capacity of around 20l to 25l

-Good ventilation on the back, which is important if you’re going to moving fast and sweating hard.
+Good ventilation on the back, which is important if you’re going to move fast and sweating hard.

 Water purification system